confluentinc/ksql/design-proposals/klip-4-custom-types.md

 are no restrictions on what types can be added as custom types, and custom types can be composite.

 This rewriting will be done _before_ enqueuing the command on the command topic to make sure that if the types change the existing statements will already be resolved.
+The user will see a success message that contains the rewritten schema.

+If a type is already registered via CLI, but is then added to the extensions directory, the value in the directory will take precedence over the CLI registered value.
+The CLI will reject calls to register types that are already

 ## Future Work
-* in v1, `DESCRIBE` commands would show the flattened types (resolved) - it is better to keep the original type structure and map it back for `DESCRIBE` commands
+* in v1, `DESCRIBE`/`Explian` commands would show the flattened types (resolved) - it is better to keep the original type structure and map it back for `DESCRIBE`/`Explain` commands
 * SchemaRegistry integration is not in scope

 ## Test plan